For Key Stages 1 or 2

 About the Plague

-I discuss with the children a range of things, including all sorts of other illnesses at the time, the wide variety of ideas people had about what caused the plague and all sorts of preventatives and cures that were employed by the desperate Londoners.
+I discuss all sorts with the children, including the many other illnesses at the time, the variety of opinions people had about what caused the plague and all sorts of preventatives and cures that were employed by the desperate Londoners.

 Some Work for Sir William